 For All Meals: Parachute

 We saw Parachute by accident while riding our bike around Canggu – the entrance is covered by bamboo gates and a bit hidden from view, but the large Parachute tent caught our eyes from far away.
 Intrigued, we decided to stop by for dinner one day.
-No regrets, at all.
-They serve really good food made from fresh ingredients and beautiful location overlooking the rice paddies.
-They are a farm-to-table restaurant, evident by the small garden in the back yard – ingredients produced from the backyard makes an appearance on their menu.

 Open Daily 8 AM – Midnight